 The Ale Apothecary brewer Paul Arney once stated that “a brewery is designed to the place…the environment affects the flavor of the beer”.
 Bend is fortunate because it’s located in a great environment that is a feast for the senses and the origin of some great beers!

-We recently went on a nice leisurely kayak trip down the Deschutes River.
-We parked one car at Benham Falls East Day Use area and parked the other one where we launched at Harper’s Bridge in Sunriver, Oregon.
+We recently went on a nice leisurely kayaking trip down the Deschutes River.
+We parked one car at Benham Falls East Day Use area and parked the other where we launched at Harper’s Bridge, Sunriver, Oregon.
 It took a little over 3 1/2 hours on a warm September day.
 The trip is about 10 river miles long.

 This is a meandering river that passes through beautiful meadows and forested areas.
-We saw a few people close to the Sunriver Marina but then didn’t see many once we paddled past the Sunriver development.
+We saw a few people close to the Sunriver Marina but didn’t see many more on the trip.
 This float ended near parts of the lava lands of Newberry National Volcanic Monument.